 How to Prepare For Pointe Work

 Every ballerina’s dream is to get into those pointe shoes, but being on pointe is not as easy as just going to a pointe shoe fitting when it's time.
-There are some things to prepare for pointe work:
+Here are some ways to prepare for pointe work:

 - While your feet are still developing, building up strength is important as a dancer.
 When you go on pointe, you’ll need that strength to protect your body while you’re jumping and holding yourself up on pointe.